linkfast/qox-exengine/README.md

 GET1, etc. are the standard GET method values.

 You can also pass POST values to a Function inside a Controller.

+See the examples dir for more detail about resources, views and models.

 Quick Start Application
 =======================
 - Create a folder for you app.